timgabets/sockserver/README.md

 # sockserver

-A simple utility to get the file descriptors of the listening TCP server and the TCP client connected to that server:
+A simple utility to get the file descriptors of the listening TCP server and the TCP client connected to this server:
 ``` C++
 int server_fd, client_fd;